schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Reserve Variation

-A sound engineering technician concerns a intruder at a no-fly dormitory.
+A sound engineering technician concerns an intruder at a no-fly dormitory.

 ## Countryman